Kubus (brand)

-Kubus (Polish: Kubuś), also known as Kubie in South Africa, is a brand of juice producer, owned by Maspex, and based in Poland.
+Kubus (Polish: Kubuś /pl/), also known as Kubie in South Africa, is a brand of juice producer, owned by Maspex, and based in Poland.
 It produces fruit and vegetable juices, drinks, mousses, bottled water, cookies, and others.
 Its production line is based in Olsztynek, while bottling company in Tychy, both located in Poland.

 The company is the leading producer of puree juices in countries of Poland, Romania, Russia, Bulgaria, Hungary, Lithuania, Czechia, Slovakia, and others.
 It has been noted on the Rzeczpospolita Ranking of the Most Valuable Brands.

 International marketing

 The trademark is present in numerous countries, in which it sells its products with the same formula, but under different names.
 It is present in the countries of: Austria, Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iran, Iraq, Italy, Latvia, Lithuania, Luxemburg, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, the South Africa, Sweden, Switzerland, Turkey, Ukraine, the United Kingdom, and the United States.

 The different name is used for the trademark in various regions.
 The list consist of: